hailinzeng/hailinzeng.github.com/_posts/2013-07-10-how-to-build-static-site-on-github.md

     sudo gem install Jekyll

-During the installation, i have encounterred a few problems.
+During the installation, i have encountered a few problems.

 **Problem 1**